tjcchen/docker-crash-course/README.md

 # redirect
 cat file1.txt file2.txt > combined.txt

-# append a new of text to a file
+# append a new line of text to a file
 echo "a bottom line of text" >> combined.txt
 ```